henrikgruner/FinansMaster/README.md

-Changes after 1.
-June is purely rearranging folders/files and adding README.
+Changes after 1th of June are only rearranging folders/files and adding README, no code changes.
 # FinansMaster
 Datasets.py fetches the data from S&P500 and Robert shiller [1].
 To run the analyses, clone the repository and run the notebook files (.ipynb).
 The code for all plots for the theory part of the thesis is located in plots or old.